 “These new programs will meet the increasing need for a highly trained workforce in the science, computer, engineering and medical fields,” said McKay.
 “These are in addition to the ‘centerpiece’ programs in pre-medicine, pre-pharmacy, agriculture and nursing.”

-The College of Science and Technology offers a new slate of programs, including: Wildlife biology and conservation, a chemical engineering option, mechanical engineering option, biochemistry, medical technology, environmental science, forensic science, computer and information science (a new master of science degree with a fully online option), nursing (bachelor of science in nursing), animal science and plant science.
+The College of Science and Technology offers many types of science degrees, including: Wildlife biology and conservation, a chemical engineering option, mechanical engineering option, biochemistry, medical technology, environmental science, forensic science, computer and information science (a new master of science degree with a fully online option), nursing (bachelor of science in nursing), animal science and plant science.

 These new programs are in addition to the traditional programs that are at the core of the department – nursing (R.N. to B.S.N.), computer science, industrial technology, biology and agricultural business.